Memorials to William Shakespeare: Britain

-With the removal of Banks's sculpture to New Place in 1871 London boasted no outdoor public memorial to the bard, and the erection of the New York statue in 1872 made this omission particularly glaring.
+With the removal of Banks's sculpture to New Place in 1871 London boasted no outdoor public memorial to the Bard, and the erection of the New York statue in 1872 made this omission particularly glaring.
 In 1874 the financier Baron Albert Grant, wishing to address this situation, installed a fountain with a marble statue of Shakespeare at its centre in the gardens of Leicester Square.
 Sculpted by Giovanni Fontana, this was a replica of Scheemakers's monument in Poets' Corner.
 Another statue was erected in Stratford, London, a suburb with the same name as Shakespeare's home town.

 In 1877 a committee was created in Stratford-upon-Avon to erect a memorial to Shakespeare.
 This originally comprised a theatre building, to be sited on land donated by the bank of the Avon within sight of the church where Shakespeare was buried.
-A statue was also created in 1888, the work of Lord Ronald Gower.
+The Gower Monument was unveiled in 1888, the work of Lord Ronald Gower.
 This is situated in Stratford's Bancroft Gardens.
 The monument shows Shakespeare seated on a pedestal, surrounded, at ground level, by statues of Hamlet, Lady Macbeth, Prince Hal, and Falstaff.
 These characters were intended to be emblematic of Shakespeare's creative versatility: representing Philosophy, Tragedy, History, and Comedy.
 Another statue is present in a niche on the exterior of the town hall building.